github-craftwork/start-here/workshop/part0-explanation.md

 Click through the links to see the code, each one is approached differently, this is because actions are Virtual enviroments that run any specified and abritray code.

 </details>

+Now that you have seen this in action, let's implement our first GitHub Action.
+Move on to [Part 1 of this workshop](part1-hello-world.md).